leerob/dart-react-todo/README.md

 $ ddev test
 ```

-We can also run specific test files using the -n flag to specify a group.
+We can also run a specific test group using the -n flag and providing the group name.

 ```bash
 $ ddev test -n "TodoListItem"